FRCP 45 Third-Party Subpoenas: Using or Objecting to Subpoenas to Obtain Testimony and Evidence

 - How does Rule 45 affect deposition or trial subpoenas for corporate officers?

-- What are best practices for non-party recipients of a subpoena for documents to preserve the data and make effective objections to the scope of the subpoena?
+- What are best practices for non-party recipients of a subpoena for documents to preserve the data and make compelling objections to the scope of the subpoena?

 Darren A. Craig